Alex Kirilloff Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in the league.

-- The Tigers' 4.57 team ERA ranks 24th across all MLB pitching staffs.
+- The Tigers have a 4.54 team ERA that ranks 23rd across all league pitching staffs.

-- Tigers pitchers combine to give up 85 total home runs at a rate of 1.3 per game (to rank 20th in the league).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (85 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.